andiwirz/com.mova-dreame.mower/README.md

 - **Battery settings** — configure the return-to-dock threshold, task-resume threshold, and custom charging time window
 - **Voice Announcements** — configure which voice modes the mower uses (notifications, work status, special status, errors)
 - **Anti-Theft Alarm** — enable lift alarm: mower locks and triggers an audible alarm when lifted
-- **AI Obstacle Photos** — enable or disable photo capture of AI-detected obstacles
+- **AI Obstacle Photos** — enable photo capture of AI-detected obstacles; fires an "Obstacle detected" flow trigger with a photo and obstacle type after each mowing session
 - **Auto-reset action buttons** when the mower reaches a new state (e.g. dock button resets when mower docks)
 - Flow cards for full automation
-- Built-in **Debug Console** in the app settings for diagnostics and device discovery
+- Built-in **Debug Console** in the app settings for diagnostics, device discovery and compatibility checks

 ## Device Settings